Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: Introduction

-The term $\lambda^\gamma \, \Delta_v f $ represents a constant heat bath which models particles uncorrelated random accelerations between collisions.
-The quadratic collision operator $Q_{e_\lambda}$ models the interactions of hard-spheres by inelastic binary collisions where the inelasticity is characterized by the so-called normal restitution coefficient $e_\lambda(\cdot)$ which can be, in contrast with previous contributions on the subject, constant or non-constant.
-In the non-constant case, this restitution coefficient quantifies the loss of relative normal velocity of a pair of colliding particles after the collision with respect to the impact velocity.
-Namely, if $v$~and~$v_*$ denote the velocities of two particles before collision, their respective velocities $v'$ and $v'_*$ after collision are such that \beqn (u' \cdot \widehat{n}) = -(u \cdot \widehat{n}) \, e_\lambda (u \cdot \widehat{n}), \eeqn where $e_\lambda(\cdot) := e(\lambda \, \cdot)$ and $e:=e(|u \cdot \widehat{n}|)$ is such that $0 \leq e \leq 1$.
-The unitary vector $\widehat{n} \in \Sp^2$ determines the impact direction, that is, $\widehat{n}$ stands for the unit vector that points from the $v$-particle center to the $v_*$-particle center at the instant of impact.
-Here above,
+The term $\lambda^\beta \, \Delta_v f $ represents a constant heat bath which models particles uncorrelated random accelerations between collisions.
+The quadratic collision operator $Q_{e_\lambda}$ models the interactions of hard spheres by inelastic binary collisions.
+It is important to emphasize the fact that contrary to the case of elastic collisions (which correspond to $\lambda =0$ in \eqref{eq:Bol1}) for which both momentum and energy are preserved during collisions, in the inelastic case, momentum is preserved but there is a loss of energy during collisions.
+The restitution coefficient quantifies the loss of relative normal velocity of a pair of colliding particles after the collision with respect to the impact velocity.
+More precisely, if $v$~and~$v_*$ (resp. $v'$ and $v'_*$) denote the velocities of a pair of particles before (resp. after) collision, we have the following equalities \beqn \left\{